ChayoteJarocho/Electronics/shelf_lights/README.md

 - The ESP8266 Arduino module has WiFi capabilities, which controls the relay via the D4 pin: [ESP8266 Arduino board with WiFi](https://smile.amazon.com/gp/product/B076F52NQD/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
 - The relay is turned off by default (Normally-Open), and when the ESP8266 D4 pin is turned on, the Relay circuit is closed and the LED lights get powered: [HW-803 5V relay module](https://www.aliexpress.com/i/33044828528.html).

+The drawing only shows 3 LED strips but in reality my circuit had 4.
+You may be able to add more LED strips in parallel, but keep in mind that the current will be divided and the light will be dimmer.

 ![Circuit](diagram.jpg)